 What are options?

 Options give you the right to execute an action by a specific date.
 However, taking this action is not mandatory.
-You may choose to discontinue from this action or execute it at your sole discretion.
+You may choose to discontinue this action or execute it at your sole discretion.
 Options are fundamentally a contract between two parties.

 Options come in two primary forms: puts and calls.
 A call gives you the option of purchasing the stock in question by a specific date at a particular price.
 A put provides you the option to sell the stock in question by a specific date at a specific price.
 These fixed dates are expiry dates, that is, the option is valid only for a time frame before this expiry date.